sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-upload-logs/cp-mobile-dev-kit-upload-logs.md

     ![MDK](img-8.1.png)

-    Once the reinitialization is completed, app starts gathering the client logs.
+    Once the re-initialization is completed, app starts gathering the client logs.

 2. Tap **Upload Logs** to upload client logs from app to SAP Mobile Services.